purescript-isomers/isomers-react-basic-demo/README.md

-# purescript-isomers-react-basic-demo
+# purescript-isomers-react-basic-examples

-Trivial demo of isomers + nodejs + react-basic in action
+Some examples of isomers + nodejs + react-basic in action